 This excerpt is drawn from the editorial written for the inaugural volume of Contexts—The Systemic Design Journal by Editor in Chief Peter Jones and Deputy Editor Silvia Barbero.
 They provide an overview of Volume 1 and a brief on the emergence of systemic design as an interdiscipline to Contexts, which they view as reflective of “the common ground of complexity that many design scholars share as a common grand challenge.”

 In the 10th year of the Relating Systems Thinking and Design Symposium (RSD), the Systemic Design Association (SDA) board decided to bring a new journal into being for the scholarly community forming in systemic design.
 As board members, RSD hosts, and editors, we are delighted to announce the availability of a community-driven journal for the field.
 We hope this will inspire a vigorous epistemic culture and drive additional publications that emerge from an engaged knowledge community.
 The articles that follow in Volume 1 are the first collection of reviewed contributions from 2022, with five papers reflecting a diversity of studies, themes, and views.

 Designing communications for emergent scholarship

-We can also see the field as growing from relationships among design scholars, students, practitioners with shared methods and vocabularies in common.
-Working in a common field across many emergent areas of design research also requires the construction of a shared language and building a new frame of meaning.
-Contexts also holds as such a relational role – to build a common community as well as a workable framework with all the authors.
+We can also see the field as growing from relationships among design scholars, students, and practitioners with shared methods and vocabularies in common.
+Working in a common field across many emergent areas of design research also requires the construction of a shared language and a new frame of meaning.
+Contexts also holds a relational role—to build a common community as well as a workable framework with all the authors.

 This excerpt is drawn from the following article.